 If you don't want Windows Media Player to play a particular file type by default, go back to Set your default programs and choose a different program to be the default player for that file type.

 Note that the Player might not be able to play a file, even though you have selected its file type.
-This can occur if the file uses a codec that isn't installed on your computer.
+This can occur if the file uses a codec that is not installed on your computer.
 For information about finding and downloading codecs, see Codecs: frequently asked questions.

-Windows Media Player can't be set as the default player for every file type that Windows Media Player can play.
-Some file types aren't supported.
+Also note that Windows Media Player cannot be set as the default player for every file type that Windows Media Player can play.
+For more information about all of the file types that the Player supports, go to the Windows Media Player multimedia file formats webpage.

 This can happen for a variety of reasons.